 Questions to consider:

-• Asking your youngster specific questions and prompts can help assess how they are faring with the transition back into school.
+Asking your child specific questions and prompts can help assess how they are faring with the transition back into school.
 Your child’s responses can be helpful feedback to bring to the next team meeting you have with your child’s teachers when going over results from beginning-of-year assessments.

 Check-in Prompts: